A Hereditarian Edifice on a Foundation of Sand

 In Chapter 9, Murray presents additional data in tables and scatterplots.
 Little is new here, since these data, in effect, simply re-present the cluster argument from Chapter 7.
 The one new development is that Murray relates this data to genes that correlate with psychological traits like positive affect and cognitive abilities.
 Since this analysis involves correlations, it has all the limitations already mentioned, plus an additional problem that I have not yet elaborated: environmental population stratification.
 Population stratification occurs when differences among populations cause researchers to draw erroneous conclusions.
 Murray does talk about this at times, but he almost always focuses on genetic rather than environmental confounds.
 Environmental population stratification arises from the fact that the environments of various genetically distinct populations are nonrandomly distributed—that is, people from different ancestral populations grow up in environments that almost always differ systematically from each other.
 This, in turn, means that correlations between biological genotypes and observed phenotypes are confounded by environmental factors, sometimes dramatically so, especially in the case of psychological traits, which are particularly susceptible to cultural influences.
 These environmental confounds cannot be factored out unless you know ahead of time exactly what each one is and how to test for it, which is essentially impossible (some writers, including Murray, hold that these influences can be statistically controlled, but this, once again, involves additional circular assumptions).
 All of this poses a serious problem that will haunt Murray’s analyses for the rest of his book—for example, in the “continental differences” that he surveys at the end of this chapter, and in his later advocacy of polygenic scores (pp. 280-283).

 Murray’s final substantive section (Chapters 10-13) allegedly deals with social class, but it would be more accurate to say that his argument here is that intelligence (measured as IQ) is the main source of success, that it is primarily genetically determined, and that social factors like poverty and race play only a minor role.
 This is the same argument Murray made in The Bell Curve (*Herrnstein & Murray, 1994).
 It was subjected to a number of devastating critiques (e.g. Kamin, 1995; Heckman, 1995), so I will not reiterate them here.
 I will merely note that environmental population stratification and correlation/causation fallacies lie at the heart of much of Murray’s reasoning in these chapters, as they did in The Bell Curve.
 For example, IQ and measures of success are both phenotypes that correlate positively with each other and negatively with certain racial group memberships (genotypes).
-So the relationship between IQ and success can be highlighted and the ones between both of these phenotypes and race can be disregarded, and along with them, the substantial environmental factors that contribute to the discriminatory way IQ and success are racially and economically distributed in the U.S.
+So the relationship between IQ and success can be highlighted and the ones between both of these phenotypes and race can be disregarded, and along with them, the unjust environmental conditions that contribute to the discriminatory way in which IQ and success are racially and economically distributed in the U.S.

 Chapters 10 and 11 detail the statistical technique used to support many of the above claims—the so-called ACE model.
 Like many hereditarians, Murray relies heavily on this model, which parses measurements from twins and other related individuals into components of genetic and environmental variance that can then be added together to explain behavior.
 Most notable here is that Murray says nothing about the serious errors that routinely result from ignoring the limitations of this model.
 In an extensive analysis of all the most rigorous studies using the ACE model in the previous 30 years, *Turkheimer & Waldron (2000) found that designs based on that model had consistently failed to detect large portions of environmental variance.
 They concluded (pp. 91-93; see also *Turkheimer, 2000) that the additive assumptions of the ACE model rendered it unable to detect the complex and nonlinear ways that environmental forces actually interact with genetic factors and with each other to produce human behavior.
 To Murray’s credit, he does acknowledge these and other similar findings.
 But—characteristically—he then misrepresents them as implying that environmental factors can be disregarded as mere “noise” that can be ignored (p.
 260).
 As with so many of Murray’s summaries, the reader will not know what these critiques actually say unless he or she goes to the original sources.